Hypermobility, ADHD, And You: Useful Things To Know

 Getty/visualspace

-Another thing to note about ADHD is that it can be categorized as a form of neurodivergence.
-This means that people with ADHD generally have brains that work differently than other people’s, which can affect how they experience the world.
-Other examples of neurodivergence can include those below:
+ADHD can be categorized as a form of neurodivergence.
+People with ADHD generally have brains that work differently than other people, which can affect how they experience the world.
+Other examples of neurodivergence can include the following:

 • Autism spectrum disorder